Metallica (album): Composition and lyrics

+Instruments not usually used by heavy metal bands, such as the cellos in "The Unforgiven" and the orchestra in "Nothing Else Matters", were added at Rock's insistence.
+Rock also raised the volume of the bass guitar, which had been nearly inaudible on the previous album ...And Justice for All.
+Newsted said he tried to "create a real rhythm section rather than a one-dimensional sound" with his bass.
+Newsted credited Rock with helping him find a sound that would work without killing the bass drum or messing with the lower end of the guitar, which Newsted claimed had always been a real big problem with him.
+Ulrich said he tried to avoid the "progressive Peartian paradiddles which became boring to play live" in his drumming and used a basic sound similar to those of the Rolling Stones' Charlie Watts and AC/DC's Phil Rudd.

 The lyrics of Metallica written by James Hetfield were more personal and introspective in nature than those of previous Metallica albums; Rock said Hetfield's songwriting became more confident, and that he was inspired by Bob Dylan, Bob Marley, and John Lennon.
 According to Chris True of AllMusic, "Enter Sandman" is about "nightmares and all that come with them".
 "The God That Failed" dealt with the death of Hetfield's mother from cancer and her Christian Science beliefs, which kept her from seeking medical treatment.
-"Nothing Else Matters" was a love song Hetfield wrote about missing his girlfriend while on tour.
+"Nothing Else Matters" was a love song Hetfield wrote about his recent ex-girlfriend while on tour.
 Hetfield said the album's lyrical themes were more introspective because he wanted "lyrics that the band could stand behind – but we are four completely different individuals.
 So the only way to go was in."